Chapter 4:

 I sensed extreme danger from the man’s presence due to my natural instincts, but especially and uniquely due to this body’s memories.
 The moment my gaze landed on the obvious golden symbol drawn on the man’s armor, my heartbeats increased.
 Not out of fear, but out of hatred.

-The man pointed his right hand towards me, it pulsed with blue light before—BOOOOM!
+The man pointed his right hand towards me, it pulsed with blue light before—ZAAAP!
 A strike of lightning snapped inside the room, destroying the walls and causing the building to collapse.
 Embers feeding on its remains.

 Before I could even realize it, my feet merged with Hellfire, causing my movement to be inhumanly fast.
 I managed to escape through the window milliseconds before the strike.